Talhas07/rabbitmq/README.md

 2. **Producer/Consumer Model**:
    - Auth Service (producer) sends messages to RabbitMQ
-   - User Service (consumer) listens for messages and processes them
+   - users Service (consumer) listens for messages and processes them
-   - User Service sends responses back through RabbitMQ
+   - users Service sends responses back through RabbitMQ
    - Auth Service receives and processes these responses

 3. **Flow of a Request**:
    - Client sends a GraphQL query to Auth Service
    - Auth Service sends a message to RabbitMQ
-   - User Service receives the message, processes it, and sends the result back
+   - users Service receives the message, processes it, and sends the result back
    - Auth Service returns the response to the client

 ## Testing the API